BlaiseMuhirwa/gladius/design.md

         represents a subcomputation in the computation graph.
 For instance, a `Parameter` object can be added to the computation graph, resulting in an expression W or b.

-    - Operators: These are functions that act on expressions and return other expressions.
+    - Operations: These are functions that act on expressions and return other expressions.
         Crucially, they are not objects.
-Fortis defines many different operators, including addition, multiplication, softmax, tanh, etc.
+Fortis defines many different operations, including addition, multiplication, softmax, tanh, etc.
     - Builder classes: These define interfaces for building different networks.
 In our case, we will be only interested in implementing the transformer network, but one should not have a hard time having a recurrent neural network builder, for instance.
-        These work on top of expressions and operators and provide easy-to-use libraries.
+        These work on top of expressions and operations and provide easy-to-use libraries.
         More discussion on builders below.
     - ComputationGraph: Expressions are part of an implicit computation graph object.
         Fortis currently assumes that only one computation graph will exist at a time.